NREL/reVX/reVX/least_cost_xmission/README.md

 ```

 ### Run AOSWT from a config file
 Using a config file is the prefered method of running an analysis.
 The below file processes a single SC point (gid=40139) on a debug node.
 Note that SLURM high quality of service on a standard node can be requested with `"feature": "--qos=high"`.
 This file also uses the optional `save_paths` and `radius` options to save the least coasts paths to a geopackage and force a cost raster clipping radius of 5000 pixels, versus determining the radius from the nearest sinks.
 Memory usage increases with the square of radius.
 Since this is an offshore analysis, the resolution SC point resolution is set to 118.
+The `simplify_geo` key is set to `100`.
+Be default, the saved paths will have vertices for each raster cell, resulting in very large output files.
+Using `simplify_geo` simplifies the geometry, greatly reduces output file sizes, and improves run times.
+Large number will result in less vertices and smaller files sizes.

 The value for `allocation` should be set to the desired SLURM allocation.
 The `max_workers` key can be used to reduce the workers on each node if memory issues are encountered, but can typically be left out.

 ```
 {